Here are 21 Spaniel breeds that you may like!

 The Clumber Spaniel is among the most low-keyed and easy going of the Sporting Dogs, although is still very much a hunter at heart.
 Indoors, he is quiet, calm, gentle and rather lazy.
 Preferring to curl up on a sofa, they enjoy snoozing and eating.

-The English Cocker Spaniel is larger than the American Cocker, with a flatter head, a longer nose, and shorter ears and coat.
+English Cockers are larger than the American Cocker, with a flatter head, a longer nose, and shorter ears and coat.
 In the U.K., there are now 2 distinct versions of the breed.
 There is the Show Cocker, which looks a bit like the American Cocker Spaniel, and there is the Working Cocker.

 The English Springer Spaniel is an affectionate, sociable companion that can also serve as a working dog.
 The breed is well known for being smart.